 Your subsidiary will operate as a separate legal entity from the US parent company — one of the most significant benefits of setting up a subsidiary.
 If there is any litigation, compliance issues, or other problems with the shareholders, it falls on the Australian subsidiary and not on the US company.

 Australia subsidiary laws also state that subsidiaries have a degree of independence from the US company.
 They can tailor operations to meet the needs of the people in Australia and the country’s culture.

 The subsidiary structure allows your company to run like any other business in the country — a substantial benefit if you plan to operate in Australia long-term and want to develop additional business relationships.
 You can engage in trading activities, hire a local workforce, and produce goods in Australia to ship to other nearby countries.

 What Do You Need to Set up a Subsidiary in Australia?

 Before you invest in a subsidiary, understand that it takes a significant amount of time, money, and energy.
 You need the budget to operate in Australia long-term, and each portion of the setup process has different associated costs.
 Costs also differ by state, so it’s essential to know the country well to choose a less expensive area of operation.

 A representative must often be present for any signatures on banking or corporate documents.
 This process requires an integral member of your company to travel back and forth to Australia for a period of up to six months.
 You’ll also need to create the subsidiary before you can officially hire any employees — so if a worker cannot wait for a job, you could lose valuable talent in the time it takes to start your business.

-You can solve many of these issues by working with an Australia subsidiary outsourcing company or global PEO.
-Globalization Partners takes the stress out of creating a subsidiary.
+You can solve many of these issues by working with a global PEO.
+Globalization Partners takes the stress out of expanding your business to Australia.
 We hire employees on your behalf, so you can get to work sooner.
 We even act as the employer of record to take the liability off your shoulders.
 Contact us today to learn more.